 The loose bodies can vary in size from a few millimeters to a few centimeters.

 Classification of Loose Bodies in Joint

-Composed of fibrinous material or of necrotic synovial membrane
+- Composed of fibrinous material or of the necrotic synovial membrane

 - Intra-articular fractures

 - Osteocartilaginous loose bodies